-- In a frying oil pan, under low heat with 2tbsp of oil, add the contents and begin to flatten the cassava in a circular shape, use the back of the spoon around the perimeter to mould the shape.
+- In a frying pan, under low heat with 2tbsp of oil, add the contents and begin to flatten the cassava in a circular shape, use the back of the spoon around the perimeter to mould the shape and use a spring form baking tin to create the disc to make things easier.
 Rotate the pan to ensure the entire base of the bread is coated with oil and not sticking.

 - Use egg spatula to flip the bammy over when golden brown and cook otherside.

 - Remove from heat and pour milk onto the flatbread and leave to saturate for 15-20 minutes.